Sameesunkaria/OutlineView/README.md

 # OutlineView for SwiftUI on macOS

 `OutlineView` is a SwiftUI view for macOS, which allows you to display hierarchical visual layouts (like directories and files) that can be expanded and collapsed.
-It provides a convenient wrapper around AppKit's `NSOutlineView`, similar to SwiftUI's `OutlineGroup`. `OutlineView` differs from the native `OutlineGroup` as it provides it's own scroll view and doesn't have to be embedded in a `List`.
+It provides a convenient wrapper around AppKit's `NSOutlineView`, similar to SwiftUI's `OutlineGroup` embedded in a `List` or a `List` with children. `OutlineView` provides it's own scroll view and doesn't have to be embedded in a `List`.

 <p align="center">
   <img width="606" alt="Screenshot" src="Example/Screenshot.png">